StaffHub vs Homebase: Shopify-Native or General Workforce App?

 This is the decision that drives everything else.
 If you are running on Shopify and you want your staff tools to live inside Shopify, the case for StaffHub is strong.
 You get one billing line, one login, one staff record system, and one platform for your team to learn.
 Adding a Shopify-native tool to a Shopify business is genuinely lower friction than adding a non-native one, even when the non-native tool is technically more featureful.

-If you do not particularly care whether the tool is Shopify-native — perhaps you treat your workforce app as a separate operational system, or your staff are used to Homebase from previous jobs and would resist switching — Homebase is fine.
-The breadth of features you get will probably outweigh the cost of running a parallel system, especially if you need time-clock and payroll integration.
+If you do not particularly care whether the tool is Shopify-native — perhaps you treat your workforce app as a separate operational system, some of your staff are not in Shopify at all, or your staff are used to Homebase from previous jobs and would resist switching — Homebase is fine.
+Its reach and its free single-location tier will probably outweigh the cost of running a parallel system.

 The mistake is choosing without thinking about this.
 Many Shopify retailers install Homebase because they searched for "best staff scheduling app" generically, then later discover they're maintaining two staff databases and reconciling differences whenever someone leaves or joins.